Aydin324/AydinSulejmanovic_Web/README.md

 -Single Page Application: Structured the web application as a single page application using spapp, enhancing the speed and fluidity of navigation.
 -View More Option: Added a "View More" option to open detailed content within a new page.
 -Edit and Delete Options: Simulated edit and delete functionalities for entities fetched from JSON files, with success messages displayed upon action confirmation.

+------------ PROJECT no. 3 ------------

+The objective of this project is to build a responsive Single Page Application (SPA) using ReactJS and styled with Material UI components.
+The application will serve as a platform to showcase an example of a car review blog.

+-Functionality
+The application includes multiple sections/pages that are navigated through without page reloads, providing a smooth user experience.
+It is designed to be fully responsive, ensuring seamless interaction across various devices and screen sizes.
+-Components
+The UI is developed using functional components, leveraging React hooks such as useState and useEffect for state management and side effects.
+-Routing
+React Router is implemented to facilitate navigation between different sections/pages within the SPA, allowing users to easily explore the content.
+-UI Components
+Material UI components are extensively used for the UI design, including Buttons, Cards, AppBar, Toolbars, and Dialogs, enhancing the visual appeal and usability of the application.
+-Custom Theme
+Material UI's theming capabilities are utilized to customize the color scheme, typography, and overall look and feel of the application, providing a cohesive and branded experience.
+-Layout
+Material UI's Grid system is employed to create a responsive layout that adapts to different screen sizes, ensuring optimal display and readability of content.
+-Form with Validation
+The application includes a contact form with basic validation, demonstrating form handling in React.
+Users are guided through the form submission process, ensuring accurate data entry and user feedback.

+By implementing these features and functionalities, the project aims to deliver a modern and user-friendly SPA that effectively showcases the desired content while providing a seamless browsing experience.